Minimax Strikes Back: Introduction

 The remainder of the paper is organized as follows.
 The second section deals with related work.
-The third section details search algorithms for complete information games and some of their optimizations.
-The fourth section presents the two zero learning algorithms we use in this paper and compares them.
-Section \ref{subsec:Used-Evaluation-Functions} details technical characteristics of the experiments, such as the representation of particular neural networks and the used computing resources.
-Section \ref{sec:compar_learning} experimentally compares the two learning algorithms.
-Section \ref{sec:compar_search} experimentally compares different search algorithms.
+In particular, the section \ref{learning} presents the two learning algorithms we use in this paper: Athénan and AlphaZero, but also the open source reimplementation of the latter named \emph{Polygames}.
+This section also compares their characteristics.
+Sections \ref{sec:compar_learning} experimentally compares the two learning algorithms.
+Section \ref{sec:discusion} is a discussion about the results and Section \ref{sec:conclusion} concludes the article.
+Important note: Details of experiments, removed for a reason of space, are described in Technical Appendix \cite{cohen2023appendix}, which includes the description of the used games, details about the used neural architectures, the learning parameters, algorithms, other experiments, and additional performance curves and tables.